alexharri/website/posts/planes.md

 ### Constant-normal form

-There's one more way to describe a plane which we'll cover, which is also the most important: through a normal $\vec{n}$ and a distance $d$.
+There's one more way to describe a plane to cover, which is also the most important: through a normal $\vec{n}$ and a distance $d$.

 <Scene scene="constant-normal-form" height={400} usesVariables />